 According to University policies, each student in a group work is responsible and liable to disciplinary actions should there be any plagiarized contents in the group work, irrespective of whether he/she has contributed directly or indirectly to the plagiarized contents.

-Note: The demerit(s) (if reviewable) will be removed from the University's record by the time of graduation of the student concerned if no further offence is committed and satisfactory completion of the required training in academic honesty.
+Note: The demerit(s) (if reviewable) will be removed from the University's record by the time of graduation of the student concerned if no further offence is committed.